A QUICK INTRO TO THE SERMON SERIES:

 whole church devo:

-pick your free copy AT THE HUB (one per family)
+pick up your free copy AT THE church (one per family)

 what to expect: